 Choose your country to see the products for your location

-SALSA® digitalMLPA™ Probemix D006 Multiple Myeloma detects copy number alterations of genes and chromosomal regions that are involved in multiple myeloma (MM).
+NXtec D006 Multiple Myeloma is a digitalMLPA assay that detects copy number alterations of genes and chromosomal regions involved in multiple myeloma (MM).

 Specifications